 In yet another variation, hands are clasped and the head is placed on the palms of the hands which are clasped and placed on the floor.

 Good for Constipation, Indigestion, and Piles

 It stretches the abdomen organs and muscles.
 As a result, it removes constipation, indigestion, and other stomach disorders.
 It controls piles also.

-Improves the functions of Pelvic Region
+Improves the functions of the Pelvic Region

-Blood circulation to the lower part of body gets reduced.
-In consequence, the functions of the organs of Pelvic region and stomach get improved.
+Blood circulation to the lower part of the body gets reduced.
+In consequence, the functions of the organs of the Pelvic region and stomach get improved.
 It nourishes the reproductive organs.
 This pose is an excellent remedy for back pain.

 Good for Asthma and Bronchitis

-Tones up Cervical Region
+Tones up the Cervical Region

 Improves disorders of menopause and periods

 The regular practice of this posture helps in conditions like disorders of menopause and periods.